MPI-IS/Grassmann-Averages-PCA/doc/main.md

 These classes are templates and you should be able to run the algorithms on different types of data quite easily.
 The implementation uses several threads in order to do the processing.

+@note an C++ multithreaded implementation of EM-PCA is also provided, mainly for comparison

 License
 -------
 All the code is licensed under the terms of the BSD-3 Clause license.